Signiant/athena_table_defs/README.md

-# athena_table_defs
+# AWS Athena Table defintions
-Table definitions for AWS athena
+Some common table defintions for using AWS athena to look at log data